 The export template filters out any fields that are not explicitly enabled by the current template.
 The only exceptions are internal properties that are automatically populated with data by the creator application, which are always included and are not editable.

 To create your own export template, click New next to the Export Template menu.
 You can enable individual fields or categories by selecting them in the Export Template Editor dialog box.
 To find specific fields, use the search field near the top of the Export Template Editor dialog box.
 Be sure to give your export template a descriptive name.

 You can edit an existing custom export template by choosing it from the Export Template menu and clicking Edit.

 After you have applied an export template, you can also manually enter values to add specific XMP metadata to the current encoding queue items.

-Some fields are uneditable and can’t be excluded from output—such as fields that are written automatically by the creator application.
+Some fields are not editable and can’t be excluded from output, such as fields that are written automatically by the creator application.
 For example, the Format field in the Dublin Core schema and the Video Frame Rate field in the Dynamic Media schema are set by Adobe Media Encoder to accurately describe the output file, and these fields are not user-editable.
-Also, values that are specified by the current export template appear as uneditable; to change these values, change the template or apply a different template.
+Also, values that are specified by the current export template appear as not editable; to change these values, change the template or apply a different template.

-Any field that doesn’t contain data—either from the template or manually entered—will be excluded from the exported XMP metadata.
+Any field that doesn’t contain data, either from the template or manually entered, get excluded from the exported XMP metadata.
 Empty fields are not written to the output file.